openresty/lua-resty-lock/README.markdown

 `syntax: ok, err = obj:expire(timeout)`

 Sets the TTL of the lock held by the current `resty.lock` object instance.
-This will reset the timeout of the lock to `timeout` seconds if it is given, otherwise the `timeout` provided while calling [new](#new) will be used.
+This will reset the timeout of the lock to `timeout` seconds if it is given, otherwise the `exptime` provided while calling [new](#new) will be used.

 Note that the `timeout` supplied inside this function is independent from the `timeout` provided while